Legendary Hearts

 Legendary Hearts is the twelfth solo studio album by American rock musician Lou Reed, released in March 1983 by RCA Records.
-Reed self-produced the album, and dedicated it to his then-wife, Sylvia, who was credited with the cover concept.
+Reed produced the album, and dedicated it to his then-wife, Sylvia, who was credited with the cover concept.
 Due to tensions with Reed, most of Robert Quine's guitar parts were mixed down or removed entirely.

 Legendary Hearts peaked at No. 159 on the U.S. Billboard 200 chart.
-Two singles were released from the album: "Don't Talk to Me About Work" and "Martial Law", both of which failed to chart.
-Two music videos were produced for the album: "Legendary Hearts" and "Don't Talk to Me About Work".

 Recording

 Robert Quine later said of his work with Reed, "The atmosphere was really uptight – it's impossible to be friends with him.
 When I got the final mix, I was really freaked out.
 He pretty much mixed me off the record.
 I was in Ohio and took it out in the driveway and smashed the tape into pieces...
 I have cassettes of the rough mix of the record and it was a really good record but he made it all muddy and murky."